PhantomCybernetics/phntm_bridge_docs/index.rst

 - Robot's Wi-Fi signal monitoring, scan & roaming (requires wpa_supplicant)
 - File retreival from any running Docker container and host fs (such as URDF models)
 - System load and Docker stats monitoring
-- Standalone lightweight Bridge Agent for monitoring and management of various parts of a distributed system
+- Standalone lightweight Bridge Agent (written in Python) for monitoring and management of various parts of a distributed system
 - Multiple peers can connect to the same machine at a very low extra CPU cost
 - Works with rosbag and sims such as Gazebo or Webots
 - Fully open-source under the MIT license